MANIFESTS-DSS/DOCUMENTS/README.md

 * **DSS general explanation:** A document with a generarl view of the tool, the problem to deal with, the conceptual solution, and the implementation of the tool.
 * **User Guide:**  A complete guide of how to use the software.

+## Note

-*For installation guides, please, go to the specific software repositories*
+For installation guides, please, go to the specific software repositories.